Pakistani stocks end lower; rupee weakens; o/n rates flat

-“Rising political uncertainty after the court decision against Prime Minister affected the market sentiment.” said Muhammed Rizwan, a dealer at Topline Securities.

-Among the most active companies, Jahangir Siddiqui , volume leader, ended 5.58 percent lower at 16.92 rupees, IGI Investment Bank fell 7.89 percent to close at 3.27 rupees, and Pakistan Telecommunication Co Ltd shed 4.26 percent to end at 12.80 rupees.

-In the currency market, the rupee ended slightly weaker at 90.80/86 to the dollar, compared with Wednesday’s close of 90.78/83 because of increased import payments following international oil prices inching above $119 a barrel on Thursday.
+In the currency market, the rupee ended weaker at 90.85/90 to the dollar, compared with Thursday’s close of 90.80/86 because of increased import payments.

 The rupee has been supported by remittances, which rose 21.45 percent to $9.73 billion in the first nine months of the 2011/12 fiscal year, compared with $8.02 billion in the same period last year.